 An applicant tracking system is a software program that’s been designed to scan through resumes and eliminate potential candidates.
-These programs look for certain criteria, dates, and keywords to see if you’re a good fit to get through to the next stage and if you aren’t then they simply don’t allow your resume to be seen by the hiring manager.
+These programs look for certain criteria, dates, and keywords.
+This is to see if you’re a good fit to get through to the next stage.
+In the scenario you aren’t then they simply don’t allow your resume to be seen by the hiring manager.

 Although it might sound like they make a recruiter’s job easier, there are still many flaws with these systems and so job seekers look for ways to learn how to beat applicant tracking system.

-The ATS will store your details and resume in a database and will scour through it to find relevant criteria and keywords that are a match for the position.
-Your results will be ranked with all other applicants to see who is a good fit, and these will be contacted for the next stage of the recruitment process.
+The ATS will store your details and resume in a database.
+Then it will scour through it to find relevant criteria and keywords that are a match for the position.
+Your results will be ranked with all other applicants to see who is a good fit.
+Then these will be contacted for the next stage of the recruitment process.

 There are plenty of negatives to mention in regards to ATS, but they also have their benefits too.

-One of the biggest benefits to the job seeker is that your resume is kept on this database after your initial application, so if the company has another opening at a later date then you will still be in the running for consideration, which may lead to an even better position that’s suited to your skills and experience.
+One of the biggest benefits to the job seeker is that your resume is kept on this database after your initial application.
+Why? if the company has another opening at a later date then you will still be in the running for consideration.
+This may lead to an even better position that’s suited to your skills and experience.